borgbackup/borg/docs/internals.rst

 search, and if the element is not in the table the index is linearly crossed until an empty bucket is found.

-When the hash table is filled to 75%, its size is doubled.
-When it's emptied to 25%, its size is halved.
+When the hash table is filled to 75%, its size is grown.
+When it's emptied to 25%, its size is shrinked.
 So operations on it have a variable complexity between constant and linear with low factor, and memory overhead varies between 33% and 300%.